tsurumeso/waifu2x-chainer/README.md

 Results are saved at the same directory of the original models (e.g. models/vgg7/anime_style_scale_rgb.npz to models/vgg7/anime_style_scale_rgb.caffemodel).
-Note: Since `chainer.CaffeFunction` does not currently support `Slice` layer, some models skip conversion to caffemodel.
+Note: Since `chainer.CaffeFunction` does not currently support `Slice` layer, some models are not converted to caffemodel.

 ## References